Preparation and steps for calibration of weighing instruments

 3. Repeatability testing

-4. Weighing test
+4. Weighing Test

-Normally, testing starts with zero adjustment of the instrument and no load is applied to the instrument.
-Ensure loading at the first test point and record the instructions after stabilization.
-Repeat the process by increasing the load at the rising test point.
-After recording the maximum load, start reducing the load by reducing the test points.
+The weighing test aims to determine whether the weighing machine provides accurate calibration through many steps, including reducing and increasing weight< a> Normally, testing starts from zeroing the instrument and no load is applied to the instrument.
+Ensure to load at the first test point and record the indication after stabilization.
+Repeat the process by increasing the load on the rising test points.
+After recording the maximum load, start reducing the load by decreasing the test points< a> There are no hard rules to calibrate the increase and decrease of load.
+People can choose any one of them for weighing testing.
+Usually, 5 to 10 different loads or test points are used.
+Remember to keep the highest load near the highest range of the instrument< a>

 5. Other tests